 My greatest concern with the influx of new clays is the lack of clay knowledge and the harm it will bring to the good reputation of quality clays.

 There are many confusing and misleading statements to lure you to a particular clay.
 KNOW YOUR CLAY.
-Do your due diligence by asking the company questions and for a lab test as to the purity, cleanliness and an analysis of the primary minerals.
+Do your due diligence by asking the company questions.

 Criteria for selecting a quality clay and a reliable clay source: